trnsrt/ts/_drafts/2021-09-04-bitcoin-philosophy.md

 tags: Yazılar, Articles
 ---

+Let's have a look at the philosophy behind Bitcoin:

 Close followers of this column would remember that we looked into Blockchain philosophy [couple of post ago](/genel/2021/05/25/philosophy-behind-blockchain.html).
 Then in previous post, we talked about [the difference between Blockchain and Bitcoin].
 In order to have a comprehensive understanding of the issue, this time, let's dive into the philosophy of Bitcoin.

 Bitcoin is the first real life use case of blockchain technology.
 Its origins date back to [Cypherpunk movement which we also covered in a prior post](/genel/2021/04/30/power-to-the-users.html)